junxit/us-congress-bills-115/metadata.md

 - 2018-09-18 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2018-09-18 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2018-09-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 583.
+- 2018-09-27 — Amendment SA 4024 agreed to in Senate by Unanimous Consent.
+- 2018-09-27 — Amendment SA 4024 proposed by Senator Perdue for Senator Grassley. (consideration: CR S6364) In the nature of a substitute.
+- 2018-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S6364)
+- 2018-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-09-27 — Senate amendment agreed to: Amendment SA 4024 agreed to in Senate by Unanimous Consent.
+- 2018-09-27 — Senate amendment proposed (on the floor): Amendment SA 4024 proposed by Senator Perdue for Senator Grassley.(consideration: CR S6364)
+- 2018-09-27 — Senate amendment submitted